 Choosing a proper flow meter for technical gases is essential to gain correct measurement data and information.
 It prevents making decisions on inaccurate data and it can save you a lot of money.
-VPInstruments offers flow meters for multiple inert industrial and technical gases, like nitrogen, CO 2, oxygen, argon, helium, and special gas mixtures, which are used in packaging and welding applications.
+VPInstruments offers flow meters for multiple technical gases, like nitrogen, CO2, oxygen, argon, helium, and special gas mixtures, which are used in packaging and welding applications.
 Make sure you answer the questions below to find the right gas flow meter for your application and situation.

 1. What is the application?

 Process conditions, location, and purpose of your measurement all tie into the same base principle: it impacts the selection of the measurement principle.
 There are several technologies that you can use to measure mass flow of gases.
 Two technologies which are commonly used are thermal mass flow and differential pressure.
 Thermal mass flow meters possess a wide turndown ratio with which you can measure almost 100% of your consumption.
 Because of their large measurement range, you will detect even the smallest leakages of technical gases.
 So why not always choose a thermal mass flow meter?
 If the gas is polluted or wet, a thermal meter is not the best option.
 In that case, it is better to choose a meter with a differential pressure flow sensor.
 A thermal mass flow meter measures dry air from 0.5 to 150 m/sec (0 to 500 sfps).
 A differential pressure meter 20 to 200 m/sec (65 to 650 sfps) and is therefore not suitable to measure leakages.
 The ratio between the high and low flow is called “turndown ratio”.
 So, for thermal mass flow meters this is typically 1:300, whilst for differential pressure flow meters the turndown ratio is 1:10.